Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-with $K_B$ being the Boltzmann constant, $C$ and $C^\prime$ being a constant that depends on the details of the particles or probe under consideration.
-The last equation is obtained using the approximation that $ \tau_\alpha \simeq \eta/K_B T$, which has been validated in previous works \cite{shi2013relaxation}.
-In the supercooled temperature regime, one often finds the following equation to be obeyed: $D \propto \tau_\alpha ^{-\kappa}$, with $\kappa$ being smaller than $1$.
-This has been validated in various glass-forming liquids in experiments and simulations of model glass-forming systems in 3D and has been convincingly established that the observation can be explained using the concept of dynamic heterogeneity in these systems and an associated correlation length\cite{Paul2023}.
-Whereas in 2D systems, the picture is very different at high temperatures. $\kappa > 1$ is reported in the high-temperature normal liquid regimes of 2D glass-forming liquids whereas $\kappa < 1$ being reported in the supercooled temperature regime similar to the 3D case.
-The observation of $\kappa > 1$ at normal liquids in 2D has been convincingly demonstrated as purely coming from the Mermin-Wagner-like long-wavelength density fluctuations in the system, thereby proving that Mermin-Wagner fluctuations are prevalent even at high temperatures as much as in supercooled and solid temperature regimes\cite{Li2019}.
+In \cite{Li2019} it was shown that MWH fluctuations can have significantly strong effects even at high temperatures manifested by the breakdown of the Stokes-Einstein (SE) relation in a manner that is different from the breakdown observed in the supercooled temperature regimes.
+SE relates the diffusivity ($D$) of the particles in the medium with the characteristic relaxation time ($\tau_\alpha$) or viscosity ($\eta$) as $D = K_B T/C \eta$, with $K_B$ being the Boltzmann constant, and $C$ being a constant that depends on the details of the probe particle.
+Assuming $ \tau_\alpha \simeq \eta/K_B T$ \cite{shi2013relaxation}, one gets $D\sim 1/\tau_\alpha$.
+On the other hand, in the supercooled temperature regime, one finds: $D \propto \tau_\alpha ^{-\kappa}$, with $\kappa$ being smaller than $1$.
+This is often referred to as fractional SE relation.
+Fractional SE is known from experiments in various molecular glass-forming liquids and model glass-forming systems in simulations.
+SE breakdown in 3D can be often explained using the concept of growing dynamic heterogeneity (DH) in these systems ~\cite{Paul2023}.
+Whereas in 2D, the picture is very different even at high temperatures with $\kappa > 1$ is reported in the high-temperature normal liquid regimes and $\kappa < 1$ being reported in the supercooled temperature regime similar to the 3D case.
+The observation of $\kappa > 1$ at high-temperature liquids in 2D has been shown as purely coming from the MWH like long-wavelength density fluctuations in the system, thereby proving that MWH fluctuations are prevalent even at high temperatures as much as in supercooled and low temperature solid regimes \cite{Li2019}. \SK{This suggests that study of SE breakdown at high temperatures can be a good way to probe the exisitence of MWH-like fluctuations in experiments.}